lampholder/termcast.me/README.md

 # termcast

-**termcast** exists to make it absolutely trivial to stream the contents of your current terminal session over the web, so that you can:
-- stream your terminal session so friends/collaborators/students can follow along as you grep logs, configure a webserver, play nethack, whatever.
+**termcast** exists to make it absolutely trivial to stream the contents of your current terminal session over the web, so that friends/collaborators/students can follow along as you grep logs, configure a webserver, play nethack, whatever :)
-- display a status bar showing:
- - The URL your friends need to visit to see the broadcast
- - The number of people currently following along

 ## How do I get it?